King of Hungary: Legal requirements for a coronation to be legitimate

 This meant a certain level of protection to the integrity of the Kingdom.
 For example, stealing the Holy Crown of Hungary was no longer enough to become legitimate King.

 The first requirement (coronation by the Archbishop of Esztergom) was confirmed by Béla III, who had been crowned by Archbishop Berthold of Kalocsa, based on the special authorisation of Pope Alexander III.
 After his coronation he declared that this coronation would not affect the customary claim of the Archbishop of Esztergom to crown the king.
 In 1211, Pope Innocent III refused to confirm the agreement of Archbishop John of Esztergom and Archbishop Berthold of Kalocsa on the transfer of the claim, and he declared that only the Archbishop of Esztergom was entitled to crown the King of Hungary.

 King Charles I of Hungary was crowned in May 1301 with a provisional crown in Esztergom by the Archbishop of that city; this led to his second coronation in June 1309.
-At that time the Holy Crown wasn't used, and he was crowned in Buda by the Archbishop of Esztergom.
+At that time the Holy Crown was not used, and he was crowned in Buda by the Archbishop of Esztergom.
 However, his final third coronation was in 1310, in Székesfehérvár, with the Holy Crown and by the Archbishop of Esztergom.
 Then the King's coronation was considered absolutely legitimate.

 On the other hand, in 1439, the dowager queen Elizabeth of Luxemburg ordered one of her handmaidens to steal the Holy Crown from the palace of Visegrád, and then promoted the coronation of her newborn son Ladislaus V, which was carried out legitimately in Székesfehérvár by the Archbishop of Esztergom.

 A similar situation occurred with Matthias Corvinus, when he negotiated for return of the Holy Crown, which was in the possession of Frederick III, Holy Roman Emperor.
 After it was returned, Matthias was legitimately crowned.